enaut/Kipi-SimpleRounded-HTMLexport/README.md

 This is a kipi-html-export theme that uses flat shapes with rounded corners.

-***The kipi-plugin html-export has not been updated for some time and is therefore missing in some packages.
+***The kipi-plugin html-export was missing some updates.
+It is therefore missing in some packages.
 The most recent versions should include the html-export plugin though.***

 Preview
 -------